There are thousands of WordPress freelancers and WordPress companies out there. How to find the best one for your business?

 Look At Your Competitors

 Take a look at your competitors.
-You can look at their footers and search for links of the web development companies that built their websites.
+You can look at their footers and search for links to the web development companies that built their websites.
 Or Google them and try to find who built their websites (looking for a portfolio case study, for example).
 This may help you to get some rough numbers for that type of work even though it may not be accurate.

 Work With Contributors